 - Applicants must be Singaporean citizens or citizens of an ASEAN Member State.
 Applicants must be residing in an ASEAN Member State throughout the nomination and selection process, and must return to an ASEAN Member State upon completion of their U.S. stay.
 Non-Singaporean applicants must apply through their home country’s embassy or Fulbright Commission.

 - Applicants should be university faculty, foreign ministry and government officials, or professionals in the private sector, think tanks and other NGOs whose work focuses on U.S.-ASEAN issues.
 Applicants must have a significant record of scholarly or professional accomplishment.

-- Applicants selected for a Fulbright grant are required to submit a Fulbright Medical History & Examination Report 60 days prior to departure.
+- Applicants selected for a Fulbright grant are required to submit a Fulbright Medical History & Examination Report no later than 60 days prior to departure.

 - Applicants who are currently teaching, studying, or conducting research in the U.S.

 - Applicants who have received a Fulbright grant within the past five years.